NewGuy103/syncServer/docs/docs/client-interface.md

 - **remote_path** ([_str_](https://docs.python.org/3/library/functions.html#str)) - The remote path of the
     deleted file to restore.
 - **delete_which** ([_int_](https://docs.python.org/3/library/functions.html#int)) - An integer representing
     which deleted file version to delete.
+This can also be `:all:` to remove all versions.
 - **endpoint**: ([_str_](https://docs.python.org/3/library/functions.html#str)) - The endpoint of the true delete path.
-    Defaults to `/remove-deleted`.
+    Defaults to `/api/files/remove-deleted`.

 **Returns:**